GusBricker/dynamo-store/README.md

 DyStore represents a DynamoDB table.
 The structure of your tables should be represented with DyStore objects, including paths to shards in each table.
 The DyStore object stores enough information in the tables when serialized to allow recreation of DyStore objects to make life easier in some cases.
 This means once a object is written to a DyStore, it can be reconstructed from stored metadata in the table.

 #### DyObject
 DyObject represents an object in a DyStore.
+It relies on [jsonmodels](https://jsonmodels.readthedocs.io/en/latest/readme.html) to control how your object will serialize to JSON which will ultimately end up in your DynamoDB table.

-They allow seemless serialization of Python objects to a DynamoDB table with minimal extra code.
-The following class variables must be set when inheriting DyObject:
+The root and shard DyObjects should implement the following class variables when inheriting DyObject:
 - *TABLE_NAME* = 'Shard1'           # Table to save this shard to in AWS
 - *REGION_NAME* = 'us-east-2'       # Region to sav eto in AWS
 - *PRIMARY_KEY_NAME* = 'IDX'        # Primary key name to use
-- *PATH* = '$.birth_details'        # Path in parent object or None if is root object
-- *IGNORE_LIST* = `[]`              # Variables to ignore during serialisation
+- *IGNORE_LIST* = `[]`              # Variables names to ignore during serialisation
-- *CONFIG_LOADER* = config_loader() # Class level config loader to prevent having to pass into `save()` and `load()`
+- *CONFIG_LOADER* = config_loader() # Class level config loader to prevent having to pass into `save()` and `load()` Otherwise the above class variables are all optional.

 #### Config Loading
 The `config_loader(config, data)` is a callback that is used in DyStore and DyObject calls to control certain operations of dynamo-store.
 The first parameter `config` specifies which configuration item is being queried, and the second parameter `data` is context sensitive data for the call.